-WIND TECHNICIAN 3 LAB...certifies learner in torque tool techniques with Snap-on tools.
-Students will apply safe and proper techniques while using various styles of torque wrenches and adapters including hand torque and hydraulic torque wrenches.
-Students will demonstrate proficiency in performing a variety of maintenance functions on the GE 1.5 nacelle including oil filter changes, generator brush maintenance, and brake pad replacement while following proper safety and LOTO procedures.
-COREQUISITE: 10482106 Wind Technician 2 - Safety and Maintenance
+WIND TECHNICIAN 3 LAB...familiarizes students with schematic reading and prepares the learner to use schematics for troubleshooting and LOTO.
+Students will demonstrate proficiency in performing a variety of maintenance functions on the GE 1.5 nacelle including filter changes, generator brush maintenance and brake system maintenance.
+COREQUISITE: 10482106 Wind Technician 2 - Tools & Maintenance

 WIND TECHNICIAN 4...reviews arc flash requirements, power quality, power factor correction, transformer calculations, electrical distribution, and transmission systems.
 Student will learn the components and functions of a gearbox; how to inspect bearings and gears, troubleshoot the cooling system, and replace various gearbox components.
 Student will perform proper maintenance of the yaw system on the GE 1.5 nacelle, and will be responsible for completing troubleshooting/maintenance on the campus's wind turbines.
-PREREQUISITES: 10482124 Wind Tech 3, 10620141 Industrial Controls & Motors, 10620130 Mech Mech Intro, 10620138 Prog Cont-Allen Bradley and COREQUISITES: 10482132 Turbine Mtnc or 10482103 Wind Farm Intern & 10482128 Wind Tech 5 and 10620140 PLC Adv
+PREREQUISITES: 10482124 Wind Tech 3, 10620141 Industrial Controls & Motors, 10620130 Mech Mech Intro, 10620138 Prog Cont-Allen Bradley and COREQUISITES: 10482132 Turbine Mtnc or 10482103 Wind Farm Practical Experience and 10482128 Wind Tech 5

-WIND TECHNICIAN 5 LAB...familiarizes the students with schematic reading and prepares the student to use schematics for troubleshooting and LOTO.
-The student will demonstrate proficiency in the use of a multi-meter for troubleshooting and LOTO.
-The student will demonstrate proficiency in troubleshooting motors and safely changing out motors.
-In this capstone course, students will responsibly perform troubleshooting and maintenance of the wind turbines on LTC's campus.
+WIND TECHNICIAN 5 LAB...demonstrates proficiency in the use of a multimeter for troubleshooting and LOTO.
+Students will demonstrate proficiency in troubleshooting motors and safely changing out motors as well as accessing and working in the hub of the GE 1.5.
+Students will responsibly perform troubleshooting and maintenance of the wind turbines on LTC's campus.
 COREQUISITE: 10482126 Wind Technician 4